Companies that use Clay

 Analyzed and validated by Henley Wing Chiu

-Clay We detected 672 customers using Clay and 21 companies that churned or ended their trial.
-The most common industry is Software Development (42%) and the most common company size is 51-200 employees (42%).
-Our methodology involves detecting JavaScript snippets or configurations on customer websites.
+Clay We detected 780 companies using Clay and 27 companies that churned.
+The most common industry is Software Development (44%) and the most common company size is 51-200 employees (42%).
+We find new customers by detecting JavaScript snippets or configurations on customer websites.
+Note: We're only able to find Clay users who use the Clay Web Intent feature, not ALL Clay users.
+We also track:

 ⏱️ Data is delayed by 1 month.
 To show real-time data, sign up for a free trial or login